jacksonmalms/azure-network-protocols/README.md

 <img src="https://i.imgur.com/xebnIjE.png"/>
 </p>
 <p>
-In the remote SSH connection within the command line type some linux shell commands like man, ls, pwd, etc and obvserve the SSH traffic.
+In the remote SSH connection within the command line type some linux shell commands like man, ls, pwd, etc and observe the SSH traffic.

 Type "exit" to terminate the SSH connection.
 </p>